anandundavia/manage-users/README.md

 ## Features
-* Out of the box signup, login and change password routes.
+* Out of the box signup, login and change password middlewares.
 * In-Built mongo and in-memory repository implementations.
 * Can use other repository implementations.
 * Configurable user and repository schema.